ryanbmarx/graphics-docs/index.md

 * Lots of text... text on images is bad.
 * diagrams: Numbers/Letters and lists
 * Sketch the desktop version, too (see what i did there?)
-* Use a proper text editor
+* Use a proper text editor ([TextWrangler][textwrangler], [TextMate][textmate], [Sublime Text][sublime text]).
+Do not use a rich-text editor like Microsoft Word, Text Edit or even Illustrator.
+This will cause you more problems than it solves.
 * Download the startup doc
   + It's a ZIP on S3.
   + It's got a new css file.
   + Always start with it, so upgrades/changes can be made.
-+ Practice semantic coding: codeacademy.org
+  + Practice semantic coding:
+    - [Code Academy][code academy] has some essential tutorials for HTML, CSS, Javascript and many other.
     - Tables != design tools.
 Use the zebra figure.
     - New legend format
   + Get it workin pretty good off your desktop, then put it in p2p.
 There will invariably be tweaks needed, though the template tries to minimize that The more you communicate about issues you have the better the template will become.
 * Not every crayon ... we have a clicker, but is that needed.
 What about sortable/searhable tables?

 ## So you've decided on a tarbell app.